NIS2 in Czech Republic

 9. Supervisory Authorities and Enforcement Model in Czech Republic

-Primary authority: National Cyber and Information Security Agency (NÚKIB).
+Primary authority: National Cyber and Information Security Agency (NÚKIB), which operates a dedicated portal for entity registration, incident notifications, and supervisory interactions.

 The Czech Republic operates a centralized supervisory model under NÚKIB, supported by sector regulators when necessary.